-Harvard Organization for Prison Education and Reform (HOPE) continues to tutor and teach youth, men, and women in local correctional facilities, with its volunteers engaging in prison reform advocacy
+Harvard Organization for Prison Education and Advocacy (HOPE) continues to tutor and teach people in local correctional facilities, with its volunteers engaging in prison reform advocacy

 To learn more about volunteering with HOPE, email firstname.lastname@example.org